MrDavidRios/snug-slug/README.md

 Run `flask run --debug` to run in [debug](https://flask.palletsprojects.com/en/3.0.x/quickstart/#debug-mode) mode.

+If testing frontend code, make sure to go to frontend directory and run `npm run build` to build the frontend code.
+This is because the Flask server serves the frontend code from the `./frontend/dist` directory, contains a static version of our UI.

 ### Routing

 Backend data will be server at `api/<data route name here>`.
 For example, `api/listings` can return some fake listing data.